CooperBuckingham/HHgHolders.js/README.md

   a. all color in the engine eventually comes down to R: 1-255 G: 1-255 B: 1-255 A: 0-1
     aa. and creating a new color object: var someColor = new HHgColorRGBA(255,255,255,1);
-    ab. there is also an HSL color object: H: 0-360, S: 0-1, L: 0-1, A: 0-1 var someColor = new HHgColorHSLA(360,1,1,1);
+    ab. there is also an HSL color object: H: 0-360, S: 0-100, L: 0-100, A: 0-1 var someColor = new HHgColorHSLA(360,100,100,1);
     ac.
 HHgColorHelper has methods to convert to and from RGB, HSL and Hex aca. many functions and classes will do this conversion automatically if you pass in anything other than RGBA
+  b.
+HHgColor objects also have methods like .lighten(color, percent).
+  c.
+HHgColorHelper has methods like .blendRGBA(color1, color2, percent).

 13. HHgVector2
   a.
 HHgVector2 is the basis for passing grid coordinates, vectors, and scales.
     var someVector = new HHgVector2(50.5,323.7);
   b.
-HHgVector2's contain all functions for vector math, add, subtract, divide, etc.
+HHgVector2's contain all functions for vector math: add, subtract, divide, etc.
-    ba. these are also all versioned with aliased and verbose names bb. they also return a new vector, and do not modify the existing vector var someVector = vector1.returnVectorPlusVector(vector2);
+    ba. these are also all versioned with aliased and verbose names: bb. they also return a new vector, and do not modify the existing vector var someVector = vector1.returnVectorPlusVector(vector2);
       var someVector = vector1.returnAdd(vector2);